sharplabBIU/modelling_basics/README.md

 ## 🔑 Key Concepts

-The repository focuses on three distinct agent architectures:
+The simulation focuses on three distinct agent architectures:

-  * **Model-Free (MF):** Learns policies by caching long-run values ($Q$) directly from reward prediction errors.
+  * **Model-Free (MF):** Learns policies by caching long-run values ($Q$) directly from reward prediction errors (SARSA/Q-Learning).
 It is computationally cheap but inflexible to sudden changes in the environment structure.
   * **Model-Based (MB):** Learns a mental map of the world (Transitions $T$ and Rewards $R$).
-It computes values "on the fly" by simulating the future.
+It computes values "on the fly" via planning (Value Iteration).
 It is flexible but computationally expensive.
   * **Successor Representation (SR):** A hybrid approach.
 It learns the "predictive map" of future state occupancies ($M$) and combines it with rewards.
 It solves Reward Revaluation like an MB agent but fails Transition Revaluation like an MF agent.

 -----